 Fees Under Symmetry Partners

-Symmetry charges clients annual fees based on a percentage of their account size.
-We provide the firm’s current fee schedules below.
+Symmetry Partners charges clients annual fees based on a percentage of their account size.
+We provide the firm’s current fee schedule below:

 What to Watch Out For

 According to the firm's Form ADV, Symmetry Partners has no disclosures to report.